Hattix.co.uk PC Hardware Collection

 I'm sometimes asked why I don't often use photos of the exterior of these devices.
 My response is "Why do something everyone else who discusses them does?" as it's triflingly easy to search up what any device looks like on the outside.

 The Xiaomi Mi 8 was Xiaomi's first real attempt to break into the Western market.
 Earlier devices from Xiaomi had been quite well regarded and 2017's Mi 6 had been moderately popular.
 In China, the naming would be rendered "Xiao Mi 8", but such wordplay on the branding doesn't really work in the West.
-Xiaomi hired many brand ambassadors and lavishly spent on media "influencers", which were mainstream by 2018, to promote the brand in the West.
+Xiaomi hired many "brand ambassadors" and lavishly spent on media "influencers", which were mainstream by 2018, to promote the brand in the West.
 Xiaomi had long been a contract manufacturer and had good working knowledge of how to make a good Android smartphone.
 Indeed, it had used its Poco and Redmi brands in the West for some time, typically emulating the design of Samsung or Apple.
 MIUI, Xiaomi's Android skin, is heavily Apple influenced, for example.
 Indeed, the Mi 8 seen here has a screen almost indistinguishable from the iPhone X, using the same weird (and downright ugly) screen-top notch, similar screen dimensions (it's a bit larger than the Apple) and a very, very similar camera arrangement.
 No, I need to better qualify that, "Almost identical camera arrangement".

 The iPhone X used two 12 MPx sensors, a wide 28 mm (equiv.) f/1.8 1.22µm main camera, and a telephoto 52 mm, f/2.4 1.0µm secondary camera.